-- National telecasts (over-the-air, cable and satellite broadcasts etc.) and online/digital/ VOD programming are eligible for submission. - Statue-eligible: Executive Producers, Senior Producers, Coordinating Producers, Supervising Producers, Producers, Associate Producer, Directors, Art Directors, Editors, Camera Persons, Writers, Music Directors, Composers of original music for a promo, Audio Engineers, Graphic Designers, Production Designers, Creative Directors and some derivative job titles, provided their role was more than supervisory and that they made a substantial creative contribution to the content of the promotional announcement or campaign.
-Titles such as VP Brand Marketing etc. may be eligible on a case-by-case basis.
-All titles are subject to review.
+- National broadcasts and online / digital streaming programming intended for a national audience are eligible for submission. - Statue-eligible: Executive Producers, Senior Producers, Coordinating Producers, Supervising Producers, Producers, Associate Producer, Directors, Art Directors, Editors, Camera Persons, Writers, Music Directors, Composers of original music for a promo, Audio Engineers, Graphic Designers, Production Designers, Creative Directors and some derivative job titles, provided their role was more than supervisory and that they made a substantial creative contribution to the content of the promotional announcement or campaign.
+Titles such as VP Brand Marketing etc. may be eligible on a case by case basis.